 Currently Mrs. Brumback teaches the 7th grade class and Mr. Tice teaches the 8th grade.

-How are students placed into Zero Period versus the Standard Class?*
+How are students placed into the Accelerated Program versus the Standard Class?*

 The placement of individual students has been carefully considered using the following criteria as guidance:

 - Math grades throughout 6th grade

 - Work ethic and teacher observations throughout 6th grade

 - AIMSWeb Computation Timed Test score